ITSLeeds/VectorTiles/README.md

 //TODO use the mbtile viewer to view the tiles we generated.

-We [can now serve](mapbox.mapbox-streets-v8) the `.mbtiles` in a Mapbox JS instance.
-The drawback here, is an initial lag in downloading the whole file by the client (browser), the pro is, as you probably guess, is this happens only once.
+We [can now serve](mapbox.mapbox-streets-v8) the `.mbtiles` in a Mapbox GL JS instance.
+The drawback here, is an initial lag in downloading the whole file by the client (browser); the pro is, as you can probably guess, that this happens only once.
 It was perhaps developed for mobile apps and works perfectly for such cases.

 //TODO add html example with mbtiles
 //TODO test servers and CORS